 Original Medicare is made up of two parts; A and B. Parts A and B are administered by the U.S. government.
 These are the only parts of Medicare that are administered through the government.

-- Part A (Hospital Insurance): covers most medically necessary hospital, skilled nursing facility, home health and hospice care.
+- Part A (Hospital Insurance): covers most medically necessary hospital, skilled nursing facility, home health, and hospice care.
 It is free if you have worked and paid Social Security taxes for at least 40 calendar quarters (10 years); you will pay a monthly premium if you have worked and paid taxes for less time.

 - Part B (Medical Insurance): covers most medically necessary doctors’ services, preventive care, durable medical equipment, hospital outpatient services, laboratory tests, x-rays, mental health care, and some home health and ambulance services.
 You pay a monthly premium for this coverage.
-This premium is generally $104.90 per month (for 2015).
+This premium is generally $135.50 per month (for 2019).
 This increases if your income is over $85k for an individual or $170k for a couple.

-With a Medicare Advantage plan you receive your Medicare benefits through the plan.
+With a Medicare Advantage plan, you receive your Medicare benefits through the plan.
 The plan replaces your Original Medicare.
 These plans come in the form of an HMO or PPO plan.
 You are required to abide by the restrictions of the plan such as only being able to get care from certain doctors and hospitals that are in the same network as the plan.

 Part D: is the part of Medicare that provides outpatient prescription drug coverage.
 Part D is provided by private insurance companies (Cigna, UHC/AARP, Humana).
 Part D is NOT offered through the government like Original Medicare Part A and B are.

-*Some Medicare Advantage plans combine prescription drug coverage.
+*Most Medicare Advantage plans combine prescription drug coverage.
 These are referred to as MAPD plans.